 NYCEDC has developed a plan to revitalize the Harlem River waterfront in Inwood.

-NYCEDC developed this plan working with a multi-disciplinary team of experts, as well as the City's Departments of Parks & Recreation and City Planning.
+NYCEDC developed this plan by working with a multi-disciplinary team of experts, as well as the City's Departments of Parks & Recreation and City Planning.

 The plan builds on a study that the City conducted in 2004.
 In that study, the Inwood community expressed its desire for a waterfront esplanade to revitalize the area traditionally known as Sherman Creek.